1. What every clinician should know

 As noted above, there are a number of different tests recommended to diagnose diabetes or prediabetes.
 However, women with gestational diabetes are, by definition, in the reproductive age group and are at risk for another pregnancy in the near future unless permanent sterilization has been carried out.

 Should they develop diabetes before the next conception, their pregnancy will be at increased risk for congenital malformations and other problems.
 They will need preconception counseling, including help to achieve reasonable glycemic control prior to pregnancy in order to minimize these risks.
 Therefore, we recommend that the full 75 gram, 2-hour OGTT be performed.
-(See
+(See Table V for interpretation of this test.)

 Gestational diabetes is characterized by maternal hyperglycemia.
 Because glucose is a relatively small molecule and crosses the placenta readily by a process of facilitated diffusion, maternal hyperglycemia leads directly to fetal hyperglycemia.
 The fetal pancreas responds by increasing production and release of insulin.
 Insulin is a relatively large molecule and does not cross the placenta, so the fetus cannot modify maternal glucose levels.
 Consequently, the fetus produces large amounts of insulin but remains hyperglycemic as long as the mother is hyperglycemic.